 – How to Eat in Moderation (in a Non-Diety Way)

 Seeking additional support with your eating disorder or disordered eating recovery?
-In search of an experienced eating disorder registered dietitian nutritionist in the Centerport, New York area or virtually?
+In search of an experienced eating disorder registered dietitian nutritionist in the Huntington, New York area or virtually in New York, New Jersey, or Connecticut?
 Send Christina an email to learn more about 1:1 nutrition therapy sessions!